GuanyemBarcelona/bcomu_drupal/README.md

 Contents
 ---
-All the code for the drupal 7 site including the core files for simplicity.
+All the code for the drupal 7 site excluding the core files.

+Includes al contrib modules for simplicity.

-Site custom modules are at /sites/all/modules/guanyem/.
+Site custom modules are at /sites/all/modules/custom/.

-Site custom theme is at /sites/all/themes/bcnencomu/.
+Site custom theme is at /sites/all/themes/custom/.